From its humble beginning, Barker College was a school built on academic excellence, passion and camaraderie.

 An Anglican School

-On 11 November 1918, an agreement was signed between the Headmaster, William Carter and the Archbishop of Sydney, who transferred ownership of the school to the Anglican Church, effective 1 January 1919.
-The transfer of ownership also meant a School Council was established to govern the running of the school.
-It also meant the school had more ‘purchasing power’ and could embark on a building and land acquisition program.
+On 11 November 1918, an agreement was signed between the Headmaster, William Carter and the Archbishop of Sydney, who transferred ownership of the School to the Anglican Church, effective 1 January 1919.
+The transfer of ownership solidified the strong Anglican tradition that had been established and maintained.
+A School Council was established to govern the running of the School to ‘ensure the continuity of conduct’ and with the support of the Anglican Church, there was also more ‘purchasing power’ to expand and embark on a building and land acquisition program.

-During the depression years, the School’s enrolment fell from 206 in 1929 to just 83 by 1933.
+During the Depression years, Barker's enrolment fell from 206 in 1929 to just 83 by 1933.
 Under the leadership of ‘The Wise Master Builder’ Headmaster, William Leslie, a program of expansion began.
 Leslie encouraged the purchase of various properties and the construction of a number of significant buildings and sporting facilities including Barker’s first swimming pool, assembly hall and Junior School.

 The Barker College Preparatory School was created in 1944.
 In 1952 it was renamed the Barker College Junior School and in 1955 the completely separate War Memorial Junior School building, with junior boarding facilities, was opened.